darwinanddavis/SchistoIBM/README.md

 - Rates are indicated with '_rate' rather than a dot
 - '_ee_' is scaled reserve density of hosts in `Netlogo`

 Table 1.
 Definitions of model parameters for individual hosts and **parasites**.
-Dimensions and units: -, dimensionless; cm, centimetres.
+Dimensions and units: -, dimensionless; cm, centimetres; J, Joules; L, length.

 | Parameter | Definition | Dimension<br/>(unit) | Environment |
 | :---: | :--- | :---: | :--- |